MICHELLE DIPP, M.D., PH.D.

 Dr. Dipp is the founding Chief Executive Officer of OvaScience and serves on the Board of Directors.
 Dr. Dipp is also a Founder and Partner of Longwood Fund, which founds and invests in healthcare companies such as Alnara (acquired by Eli Lilly) and Verastem.
 Previously, Dr. Dipp was the Senior Vice President and Head of the CEEDD at GlaxoSmithKline.
 Prior, she was Vice President of Corporate Development at Sirtris, where she led the successful acquisition of Sirtris by GSK for $720 million.
 Before joining Sirtris as a founding employee, she worked in healthcare private equity at The Wellcome Trust, London.
-Dr. Dipp serves on the Biotechnology Industry Organization’s (BIO) Emerging Companies Governing Board, the New England Venture Capital Association (NEVCA) Board, the Beth Israel Deaconess Medical Center Board of Trustees, the Boston Symphony Orchestra Board of Overseers, and the Board of Directors of the City on a Hill Charter School in Roxbury, Mass.
+Dr. Dipp serves on the Biotechnology Industry Organization’s (BIO) Emerging Companies Governing Board, the New England Venture Capital Association (NEVCA) Board, the Beth Israel Deaconess Medical Center Board of Directors, the Boston Symphony Orchestra Board of Overseers, and the MassBio Advisory Board.

 Dr. Dipp holds an M.D. and a Ph.D. from the University of Oxford.

-Mr. Bleck holds a B.S. in Aerospace Engineering from the University of Southern California, and an M.B.A. from the Wharton School of Business at the University of Pennsylvania.
+Mr. Harding holds a B.S. in Aerospace Engineering from the University of Southern California, and an M.B.A. from the Wharton School of Business at the University of Pennsylvania.